oliverklee/tdd-reader/Exercises/tdd-exercises-en.md

 Please create a new local branch off the `main` branch for this.

-- Just to make sure the special cases work fine, please test those cases:
+1. There are some special cases that currently are not covered with tests and that may or may note have bugs.
+To make sure those cases work fine, please test those cases (and fix any bugs you may encounter):
-  - null characters
+  - null bytes: `chr(0)`
-  - umlauts
+  - umlauts and special characters: `äöüß,.-#'+*`
-- The marker character `@` can also occur in the payload.
+1. The marker character/byte `@` can also occur in the payload.
+1. Sequences might be longer than 255 characters, e.g, 256 or 257 characters.
-- The compressed data might also have runs with a length of 0.
-This needs to be interpreted as a length of 256 (and be compressed accordingly).
+1. If a sequence in the compressed data has a length of 0, this should not create unwanted behavior.
+For better compression, let's use a length of 0 to encode a length of 256 bytes.
-- The compressed data might end after the marker character, or one character later.
+1. The compressed data might end after the marker character/byte, or one character later.
 In those cases, the decompressor needs to throw an `UnexpectedValueException`.
-- Sequences might be longer than 255 characters (in this case, >= 256)
-  characters.